Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 To give you a headstart, check out Glow Recipe’s re-engagement or win-back offer.
 By stating the contact hasn’t opened any emails in a while, they went ahead with the punch line:

-Glow Recipes Re engagement Offer click to zoom
+Glow Recipes re engagement offer click to zoom

 Following this format helps in conversion.
 It is a useful reminder for email users who weren’t even aware they had stopped receiving messages.
 Because it includes both a discount and images of things they recommend customers try, this email employs a type of one-two-punch strategy.